bulbulhossenbd/CreditCardView-1/README.md

     }
 ```

-And your activity needs implement ActionOnPayListener interface to listen:
+And your activity needs to implement ActionOnPayListener interface to listen:

 ```java
     @Override